tonethar/IGME-330-Spring-2019/projects/project-3.md

     - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code must be factored out and placed in a separate function
     - Variable and function names must begin with a lowercase letter
     - Well-commented code.
 Each and every function gets a comment indicating what it does
-5) It is expected and required that the code in the assignment (oher than from approved libraries) is written by you.
+5) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
 If you do end up using a small amount of code you found on the web, you must document where you got it from.
 Give credit and a link for all code (fragments or otherwise) that are not written you.
 Failing to give credit opens you to charges of **academic dishonesty**:
    - examples of acceptable use for this project:
      - copying a GUID generating function "whole cloth" from StackOverflow - https://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript
      - copying and lightly modifying code for a "hamburger" menu - https://www.google.com/search?q=vanilla+javascript+hamburger+menu